 Clearly, not only do shipping options influence conversion rates, but free shipping also influences the number of items customers put into their carts and the overall value of those items.

 How Long Will Customers Wait for Free Shipping

 Even though free shipping is enticing to some customers and will convince them to buy when they wouldn’t otherwise, there’s another factor that comes into play when shopping online—how long the product takes to arrive.

-Not only will customers abandon a cart if the shipping costs are too high, they’ll also abandon a cart of the shipping takes too long.
+Not only will customers abandon a cart if the shipping costs are too high, but they’ll also abandon a cart if the shipping takes too long.
 Even if the cost is free, shipping that takes longer than customers are willing to wait can be a deal breaker.
-If it’s a time sensitive product, customers will choose to buy the product locally, even if the cost is higher.
+If it’s a time-sensitive product, customers will choose to buy the product locally, even if the cost is higher.

 So how long are customers willing to wait?

 In the same AlexisPartners survey mentioned previously, shoppers were asked the following question: “When buying from an online store, catalog, or television program or commercial, what is the maximum delivery time you are willing to accept in order to receive free shipping?”
 The results are as follows: